 - ¼ tsp baking soda

-- In a large bowl, cream together brown sugar, molasses, butter, zest and eggs.
+In a large bowl, cream together the brown sugar, molasses, butter, zest and eggs.
 Beat until light and creamy.

-- Add flour and spices to the wet ingredients.
-Mix until well combined.
+Add the flour and spices to the wet ingredients.
+Mix by hand until well combined.

-- Shape the dough into a ball.
-Wrap the dough in plastic wrap and refrigerate it overnight.
-(This allows the flavors to come together and the peppery-ness of the dough to mellow.)
+Shape the dough into a ball.
+(It will be slightly sticky.)
+Wrap it in plastic wrap and refrigerate it overnight.
+(While not a 100% necessary step, resting allows the flavors to come together and the peppery-ness of the dough to mellow.)

 - When you are ready to bake your cookies, preheat your oven to 350F.

-Remove the dough from the refrigerator and shape into 1” balls.
-(If the dough is too sticky, slightly grease your hands to shape.)
-Place the dough balls 1” apart on a greased baking sheet.
+Remove the dough from the refrigerator and shape into 1” balls (roughly 1 Tbsp of dough).
+(If the dough is too sticky, slightly grease your hands.)
+Place the dough balls 2” apart on a greased baking sheet.

-- Bake for 15 minutes, until puffy and firm.
+Bake the cookies for 12-15 minutes, until puffy and firm to the touch.

-- Remove immediately from the baking sheet and let cool for 10 minutes on a wire rack.
+Remove the cookies immediately from the baking sheet and let them cool for 10 minutes on a wire rack.

-- Place the powdered sugar in a paper bag.
+Place the powdered sugar in a paper bag.
 Add the cookies 2-3 at a time and toss them in the powdered sugar.
 (The cookies should be cool enough that the powdered sugar doesn't melt, but warm enough that it slightly sticks.)
+If necessary, toss the cookies twice in powdered sugar, to get a nice coating.

 - Return the coated cookies to the wire rack to finish cooling.

-- Store in an air-tight container for up to a week.
+Store the pfeffernusse an air-tight container for up to a week.